Ireland

 Northern Ireland

-▲▲ Portrush and the Antrim Coast Unpretentious beach resort that makes a pleasant gateway to the geologic wonderland of the Giant's Causeway, the Old Bushmills Distillery, cliff-edge ruins of Dunluce Castle, and exhilarating Carrick-a-Rede Rope Bridge.
+▲▲ Antrim Coast Northern edge of the isle, boasting the geologic wonderland of the Giant's Causeway, Old Bushmills Distillery, cliff-edge ruins of Dunluce Castle, and exhilarating Carrick-a-Rede Rope Bridge — with the unpretentious beach resort of Portrush serving as a pleasant gateway to the region.

 ▲▲ Belfast No-nonsense capital of Northern Ireland with a walkable city center, stirring sectarian neighborhoods, the delightful riverside Titanic Quarter, and the charming nearby Victorian seaside retreat of Bangor.